With a stroke of a pen...

 The Thin Gray Line is now available through Amazon.com

 The Danburg Diary by T.A.
-Powell is available through these fine online retailers:
+Powell is available through this fine online retailer:

 From Wikipedia, the free encyclopedia